Alderson Broaddus Partners with Clarksburg On Downtown Public Art Project

 Mr. Johnson, along with a group of visual art students and Clarksburg Uptown students, recently toured the district discussing possibilities and photographing the area and its architecture.

-For more information, or to inquire about participating, contact Grant Johnson, assistant professor of visual art at Alderson-Broaddus College at email@example.com, or 304.457.6273.
+For more information, or to inquire about participating, contact Grant Johnson, assistant professor of visual art at Alderson Broaddus University at firstname.lastname@example.org, or 304.457.6273.